Sign up to our newsletter today

 Please note that all applications are treated on their merits, and we will review your references, personal statement and past experience alongside your qualifications when considering your application.

-In addition to the usual supporting documents, when you apply for this course we ask you to submit an example of your written work; this will preferably be an essay on Shakespeare, of about 2,000 words.
+When you apply for this course, we ask you to submit an example of your written work; this will preferably be an essay on Shakespeare, of about 2,000 words.

 Why did you choose Shakespeare at the University of Birmingham?